arnav-singhal/ExaEpi/docs/source/usage/how_to_run.rst

 Runtime parameters are specified in an `inputs` file, which is required to run ExaEpi.
 Example `inputs` files can be bound at `ExaEpi/examples/`.
 The file `inputs.default` lists all of the settings, set to the default values where appropriate.
-Below, we document the runtime parameters than can be set in the inputs file.
+Below, we document the runtime parameters that can be set in the inputs file.

 The following are inputs for the overall simulation: